HubertSia/cart253/topics/assignments/mod-jam/planning.md

 - Draw the Moshi (Bascically draw the head of bootleg Yoshi)
 - Draw Moshi's tongue
-- Move the frog with the mouse movement (X axis)
+- Move the Moshi with the mouse movement (X axis)
 - Move the apple-wings, it will spawn on both edges of the canvas (moving in a random Y Axis, and flying on a linear direction)
 - Figure out if the tongue hits the fly?
 - Adding a score points of 10